How to Brown Butter

 Yes, I had made browned butter for cookies and frostings, but I had several questions I needed answered.

 Last fall I tackled brown butter face on.
-I read about it.
+I researched.
 I made it.
 Over and over.
 I tried different methods.
+And today I’m answering all of your questions in this complete guide on how to brown butter.

 What is brown butter?